Last Updated on

-If the object is bellow eye level, the viewer would be able to see the front, top and side of the object.
+If the object is below eye level, the viewer would be able to see the front, top and side of the object.

 If the object is eye level, the viewer would be able to see the front and side of the object.

 A dot that is placed on a horizon line is called a vanishing point.
 All of the lines of a subject will recede back to the vanishing point.
-This is also know as the place where objects begin to disappear in the distance. the lines that recede from an objects corners are called the orthogonals (the sides of the object).
+This is also known as the place where objects begin to disappear in the distance. the lines that recede from the corners of an object are called the orthogonal (the sides of the object).